-They also cover some subjects for Scottish higher and IGCSE, however not all subjects have tutors for these syllabuses.
-Overall, the range of subjects is very focused around the English education system.
-If you are enrolled in the Scottish or Irish systems it may be better to find a tutoring service that specializes in these syllabuses, as customer reviews indicate support for these curricula is limited.
+They also cover some subjects for Scottish higher and IGCSE.
+However, not all subjects have tutors for these syllabuses.
+Overall, the range of subjects is very focused on the English education system.
+If you are enrolled in the Scottish or Irish systems, it may be better to find a tutoring service specializing in these syllabuses, as customer reviews indicate support for these curricula is limited.

-Teachers identified struggling students and directed them to MyTutor, who reported that their service greatly improved student’s confidence and engagement in class by giving them the freedom to ask questions they felt uncomfortable asking in a full classroom.
+Teachers identified struggling students and directed them to MyTutor, who reported that their service greatly improved students’ confidence and engagement in a class by giving them the freedom to ask questions they felt uncomfortable asking in a full classroom.
 It all sounds great, although being singled out by your teacher for private tutoring could be very awkward for the student and could risk attracting derision from other students who might feel that others are receiving preferential treatment.

 As well as the above, MyTutor offers fairly standard interactive classroom software, along with the ability to record lessons for future reference.
-Their site also has a few study resources, such as 10,000 free study notes to aid with revision, and a helpful blog for parents containing articles about helping their teens through exam stress.
+Their site also has a few study resources, such as 10,000 free study notes to aid with revision and a helpful blog for parents containing articles about helping their teens through exam stress.

-MyTutor UK offers a pay as you go subscription model and promises that you will only pay for what you use.
-It offers three categories of tutor at incrementally increasing prices:
+MyTutor UK offers a pay-as-you-go subscription model and promises that you will only pay for what you use.
+It offers three categories of the tutor at incrementally increasing prices: